What is lecanemab?

 The MHRA makes decisions based on the safety and effectiveness of drugs, and in their review of the available data, have chosen to make these exclusions due to the higher risk of side effects in these individuals.

-It is possible lecanemab may be available through private health providers.
+Lecanemab is now available through some private health providers.

 Will it be available on the NHS?